CBS 2 Chicago wbbm7801059 670 The Score

 While you don’t need to memorize your association’s rules, the following is a list of potential rules that you might need to follow.

 • Find out the rules on landscaping.
-For homeowners with a patch of land, the associations might have rules regarding grass length, if lawn sculptures are allowed and the types of plants and bushes allowed on the property.
+For homeowners with a patch of land, the associations might have rules regarding fake grass length, if lawn sculptures are allowed and the types of plants and bushes allowed on the property.

 • See if Fido or Fluffy is permitted.
 If your association allows pets, there might be restrictions on the size of the pet as well as the limit on how many pets you can own.
 Other restrictions may include where pets can be walked.